 While 20 people can be accepted in each intake, only 10 can be accommodated each day.
 In spite of the small classes, which are kept to a minimum on purpose because each rider can then be given individual attention, some 250 people have passed the basic course, while about 50 have graduated from the advanced course.
 Both courses have improved the earning potential of many previously disadvantaged grooms and opened up new career opportunities for several of them.

 So far five have gone on to be granted special jockey/apprentice permits enabling them to ride professionally - Louis Nhlapo, his brother Sipho and Menno Malherbe as well as the late Pietrus Ndhlovu and LJ Katjedi, who both died in car crashes.

-Others, like ruling champion work rider Abram Makhubo, have travelled overseas to ply their trade, competing for rides with work riders from every corner of the globe.
+Others, like ex-champion work rider Abram Makhubo (unfortunately passed away in 2012) have travelled overseas, to ply their trade, competing for rides with work riders from every corner of the globe.
 Yet others have become freelance work riders for different trainers and their earnings have trebled or quadrupled.